The Clear Edge

 Revenue: $44,000 → $80,600 in 120 days

 Revenue depends entirely on active selling.
-Stop selling = revenue stops.
-No compounding, no multiplication.
+Stop selling and revenue stops; there’s no compounding, no multiplication.

-One consultant was making $58,000/month from outbound sales.
-Spent 18 hours weekly prospecting, pitching, and following up.
-Converted 4-5 clients monthly at $3,200 each.
+One consultant was making $58,000/month from outbound sales, spending 18 hours weekly prospecting, pitching, and following up, and converting 4–5 clients monthly at $3,200 each.

 To maintain revenue, it had to keep selling at the same pace forever.

-The constraint: Time invested in selling never compounds.
-Same effort required monthly regardless of past success.
+• The constraint: Time invested in selling never compounds, so the same effort is required every month regardless of past success.

-The solution: Content-driven inbound that converts once and generates leads repeatedly.
+• The solution: Content-driven inbound that you create once and that generates leads repeatedly.

 Before: